Changing the power… from horse to steam, to diesel and then electric power.

 The history of the Canal of Burgundy is long and complicated, from the first projects in the 17th century to the actual beginnings of construction, the numerous strikes by the construction workers and builders, to recent political decisions concerning the future financing of the canal.
 Even today there is uncertainty and doubt for the viability and use of the waterway.

 In 1607 the first act towards the construction of the Burgundy canal was the tax placed on the local farmers to help the financing of the canal section between Dijon and Saint Jean de Losne.
-It was not until 1696 when a study realised by Vauban, who considered the 5 possible routes the canal could use to connect the rivers Saône and Yonne.
+It was not until 1696 when a study was realised by Vauban, he considered that there were 5 possible routes for the canal to connect the River Saône and the River Yonne.
 There were many arguments concerning the route of the canal, civil engineers who disagreed, local mayors who desired the canal to pass as closely as possible, for they understood the economical importance of the trade that would arrive, landowners, wishing to sell at very interesting prices.

 A project by Mr de la Jonchere in 1718, saw the canal with its summit at the small town of Sombernon, the States of Burgundy charged Mr Abeille in 1724 with the mission of studying the Pouillenay valley.
 The conclusions concerning the canal were given three years later.
 The route of the canal was finally decided and accepted.